Heath RUFC

 Heath Rugby Club is an English rugby union club based in Greetland, near Halifax, West Yorkshire.
-The first XV team plays in Regional 1 North East, having been promoted into tier five following the league restructuring at the end of the 2021–22 season.
+The first XV team plays in National 2 North, having been promoted into tier five following the league restructuring at the end of the 2021–22 season.
 This was the club's second promotion in three seasons, after finishing runner-up in two consecutive seasons in Yorkshire 1, obtaining promotion as the best ranked runner-up.
 The club has made its way up the leagues over the history of league rugby having started league life in Yorkshire 3.

+Following a decision in 2026 to introduce 2XVs into the league structure, Heath's 2nd XV entered Counties 2 Yorkshire B division.